Stripperella

-Stripperella (also referred to as Stan Lee's Stripperella) is an American adult animated superhero comedy television series created by Stan Lee for Spike.
-The lead character is a stripper named Erotica Jones who is secretly the superhero/secret agent Stripperella.
-The series was produced by The Firm and Spike Animation.
+Stripperella (also referred to as Stan Lee's Stripperella) is an American adult animated superhero comedy television series created by Stan Lee for Spike TV.
+The lead character is a stripper named Erotica Jones who is secretly the superhero/secret agent Stripperella, voiced by Pamela Anderson.
+The series was produced by The Firm and Spike Animation, with CGI animation provided by Nickelodeon Digital.
 It is rated TV-MA in the United States.

 Stripperella debuted on Spike TV in summer 2003 and lasted one season with 13 episodes.
 Anderson described it as not being a raunchy show, despite obvious double entendres and topless nudity (which was blurred out when shown on Spike TV).

 In Australia, Stripperella began airing uncensored on SBS TV, starting Monday March 13, 2006, at 21:00 local time (9:00PM), after having previously been restricted to early-morning airings on the Nine Network.
-In the United Kingdom, Stripperella is aired uncensored as part of the U.K. incarnation of the Cartoon Network's Adult Swim programming block.
+In the United Kingdom, Stripperella is aired uncensored as part of the UK incarnation of the Cartoon Network's Adult Swim programming block.
 In Germany, the show aired uncensored on Comedy Central Germany available for all audiences.
-In Italy, it is aired on FX Italia, uncensored and unrated; in Latin America is transmitted by MTV Latin America; and in Brazil was transmitted by Multishow.
+In Italy, it is aired on Fox Italia, uncensored and unrated; in Latin America is transmitted by MTV Latin America; and in Brazil was transmitted by Multishow.
+In Singapore, it was broadcast on Arts Central in 2005 at 11:00 pm with a parental guidance rating.

-Background

-Biography
+Production

+The project was one of the first projects created by Stan Lee's new production company POW!
+Entertainment, and was originally announced to be running on TNN (later renamed Spike) in January 2003, with Pamela Anderson voicing the lead.
+Lee, who would only provide the pitch and character outlines before handing the show to other writers, noted it would be a prime-time cartoon and stated "It won't be dirty, but it will be funny."
+The series planned to use motion capture technology to faithfully show Anderson's anatomy.

+It was later delayed to become part of TNN's new adult animation block, alongside The Ren & Stimpy Show and Gary the Rat.
+Anderson claimed that she and Lee were fans of each other's work, and that she would give notes on the series' scripts.

+Characters

+Stripperella

-Erotica Jones AKA Stripperella is an extremely attractive, unbearably beautiful, and insanely sexy dancer with a literally perfect body.
-Many people are jealous of Erotica's bust size, especially her coworkers.
-At the club, more people drool over her than anybody else.
-On a news interview, a reporter fawned over her lips, bosom, and legs.
-Erotica said she enjoys her pleasantly but extremely revealing outfits because she enjoys showing off her irresistible "assets".
+Erotica Jones AKA Stripperella is an extremely attractive dancer.
+Many people are jealous of Erotica's bust size, especially her coworkers, and she enjoys her extremely revealing outfits because she enjoys showing off her irresistible "assets".
+She has a brother named Chipperella (Jon Cryer), who also happened to be a stripper living a double life as a superhero and secret agent.

-She also has a brother named Chipperella (Jon Cryer), who also happened to be a stripper living the double life as a superhero and secret agent.
-He was briefly mentioned when Stripperella temporarily lost faith in her crime fighting abilities after having been shrunken by Small Fry.
-He appears in a flashback as a hunky blonde and is affectionately referred to by Erotica and Chief Stroganoff as "Chip."
-In a humorous anecdote, Stroganoff tells Stripperella that her brother's memory was erased, later being mostly restored except for the word 'quit' which was forever erased from his memory.